Houzz is the new way to design your home.

 This garden pathway links the front yard to the backyard area.
 Perennials and shrubs bloom throughout the season providing interest points that change from week to week.
 Creeping thyme and other flowering plants fill in the spaces between the irregular stone pathway.

-spacious side garden, toward the rolling lawn in the distance.
+gently curved flagstone path draws pedestrians from the front yard, through the spacious side garden, toward the rolling lawn in the distance.
 An opening in a row of trees frames the view.
 Within this side garden, however, there are plenty of beautiful plant combinations that provide interest.
-From the flowering thyme in and around the flagstones to the repeating mounds of perennials
+From the